lgraubner/mqr/README.md

 > Functional matchMedia wrapper for media query handling.

-Simple and functional wrapper for `matchMedia` to work with media queries in JavaScript.
-There are no dependencies and it supports IE10+.
+Small functional wrapper for `matchMedia` to work with media queries in JavaScript.
+Weighs only 334b, has no dependencies and it supports IE10+.
 To support legacy browsers a [polyfill](https://github.com/paulirish/matchMedia.js) is required.

 ## Install